[ Printer Friendly Version ] [ Report Abuse ]

 “Siiiiiiiiiirus!
 Where did you go, you fantastic lover, you?”

 Without delay, a thundering pair of feet skidded to a stop at the edge of Rose’s bed and Sirius gulped with shame when Gemma ripped back the curtains to reveal his horrendous misdeed.
 The Hufflepuff’s serene, fresh face burst into topsy-turvy look of surprise and she quickly plunged into hysteria when she processed the situation.
 Sirius watched her bawl endlessly, sniveling and whimpering with each breath.
+This was it.
+This was the moment of pain he was destined to feel.
+And he knew he deserved it.

 “I’m sorry,” he gasped.
 “I’m so sorry.”